-Raspberry Pi single-board computers are used for educational, non-commercial purposes only and do not leave the Makerspace.
+Raspberry Pi single-board computers do not leave the Makerspace.
 Users are free to record whatever they make.
 Users may not download or create and program the violates federal, state, or local law.
-Raspberry Pis may be used on a walk-in basis.
+Raspberry Pi may be used on a walk-in basis.

 Makerspace equipment may not be used to create or view obscene or inappropriate content including violent or gory content, sexually explicit content, content that promotes or condones intimidation or violence against individuals or groups based on race or ethnic origin, religion, disability, gender, age, nationality, veteran status, sexual orientation or gender identity.

 Soldering equipment is used for educational, non-commercial purposes only and does not leave the Makerspace.
 Users are free to record whatever they make.
 To ensure safety, all users of the soldering equipment are required to attend a brief lesson on how to solder.
 To make an appointment, please email the Makerspace at email@example.com.